anilpras/AzureAppService-Query-healthCheckSetting/README.md

-# Fetch _healthCheckPath setting for sites belongs to a subscription
+# Fetch HealthCheckPath setting for sites belongs to a subscription
 How to know if 'auto heal' is enabled for all the site within the subscription

 **Approach #1**